 There’s also voice acting and all of it is done really well.
-Every character has it’s own distinct voice and accent.
-But if you prefer to have a classic experience, there is a badge in the game that turns every voice in to mumble like in the classic platfomers.
+Every character has its own distinct voice and accent, but if you prefer to have a classic experience, there is a badge in the game that turns every voice into a mumble like in the classic platfomers.

 A Hat in Time is essentially the same platformer you used to play back as a child.
 Hat Girl controls incredibly smoothly making falling of ledges pretty difficult if you know what your doing.
-She moves fast and enough and controls pretty easy when she is in the air.
-The games main goal is to collect time pieces and there’s 40 in total.
-Other than that you collect pons which are the currency in the game, you use the currency to buy badges which you upgrades or powers or somehow change up gameplay, fix relic stands and buy chapters.
+She moves fast enough and controls pretty easy when she is in the air.
+The game’s main goal is to collect Time Pieces and there are 40 in total.
+Other than that you collect pons which are the currency in the game.
+You use them to buy badges which upgrades your powers or somehow changes up the gameplay.
+They are also necessary for fixing relic stands and buying chapters.

 Each chapter is incredibly different and the missions inside of them are so varied you will never play the same mission twice even when playing different chapters.
 Some of the missions are so cool and I wish I could talk about them more, but I think they need to be experienced for yourself.

 A Hat in Time is a really good game and a lot of fun.
-I spent around 11 hours finishing it and I got a 100% completion.
+I spent around 11 hours finishing it and I got 100% completion.
 I loved every minute of it.
-When I closed the game I really just wanted to get back to it and keep playing, That’s how good it is.
-If you want something to remind you of the classic N64 platformers you can stop looking and get yourself a copy of this game.
+When I closed the game I really just wanted to get back to it and keep playing; that’s how good it is.
+If you want something to remind you of the classic N64 platformers, you can stop looking and get yourself a copy of this game.